-The sound of a bull elk bugling during mating season is one of the most plaintive and captivating things that you can hear in the mountains.
-It begins with a few growly bars, increases a few registers to a high pitch scream and then ends with a series of grunts.
+The sound of a bull elk bugling during mating season is one of the most plaintive and captivating things that you can hear in the mountains, and it happens every fall in Estes Park.
+It begins with a few growly bars, increases a few registers to a high-pitch scream and then ends with a series of grunts.
 Sounding a little something like (bear with me): aaaaaaaaaa-eeeeEEEEEE-oheeuhoHEEEUH!
 Got that?

 The annual timing of the rut varies, but you know it’s close when the bull elk begin shedding the velvet on their antlers.
 The bulls follow their prime directive so closely that they often don’t have enough time to eat and lose a significant amount of weight before the end of the season.
 The sounds of the bugling begin at dawn and can go on into the wee hours of the night with the peak of the season being marked by the increased frequency of their calls.
 After a long day, bulls can be so exhausted that you sometimes see them lying down and lazily bugling in the light of the moon.